 Trailers weighing 2,500 lbs. or less, including trailers, semi-trailers, and pop-up campers, are considered non-conventional and do not require titles, although you must still register them with the state.
 The process is the same as registering your car.

 Recreational vehicles (RVs) need to be registered and titled just as regular passenger cars need to be.
-For more information, visit our Register Car in New Jersey page.
+For more information, visit our guide to Register a Car in New Jersey.